 - Drug Charges

-Working with the right lawyer can be the difference between your case going in your way and losing your rights and freedoms.
-In contrast with other Andrew County criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
-When you choose Combs Waterkotte, you can be assured that you can contact your Andrew County, MO criminal defense lawyer at any time, day or night, to chat about the facts of your case, legal strategy, or any other topic.
-Regardless of where you are, the time of day, or your present circumstances, you will have a direct line to your attorney to be a friendly listener in your time of need.
+Working with the right lawyer can make the difference between your case being decided in your way and losing your rights and freedoms.
+Unlike other Andrew County criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
+When you choose Combs Waterkotte, you can be assured that you can talk to your Andrew County, MO criminal defense lawyer at any time, day or night, to chat about the facts of your case, legal strategy, or anything else.
+No matter where you are, what time it is, or your current situation, you will have a direct line to your attorney to be a friendly listener in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be fine and they will not hassle you further.
-However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to call an experienced St. Louis criminal defense lawyer at any time.
+If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be all right and they will not hassle you further.
+However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to talk to a trusted St. Louis criminal defense lawyer at any time.

-It is entirely possible that you may not think that it is necessary to call a criminal defense lawyer, but calling one could vastly improve the outcome of your case.
-Here are a few instances where calling a Andrew County defense lawyer is the right decision:
+It is 100% possible that you may not think that it is necessary to chat with a criminal defense lawyer, but calling one could vastly improve the outcome of your case.
+Here are a few scenarios where calling a Andrew County defense lawyer is the right move to make:

-- When investigators “just want to ask questions”.
-If you were at a crime scene and had nothing at all to do with it, it’s logical to talk to the police.
-However, you still need to watch what you say, as the police did not directly witness the crime: after all, this is why they are looking for witnesses in the first place.
-A rookie or excited officer could read your statement the wrong way and consider you a prime suspect.
-If police want your witness statement, ask them if you can make an appointment with the officer.
-This way, you can talk to an attorney, go over what you saw and how you fit into the situation, and make sure what you say to the police leaves no doubt that you were an innocent bystander.
-If the facts of your case are less obvious and could lead to you being a person of interest, it’s a good idea to hire a criminal defense lawyer to protect your rights.
+- When officers “just want to ask questions”.
+If you were at a crime scene and had nothing at all to do with it, it’s safe to talk to the police.
+However, you still need to mind your words, as the police did not directly witness the crime: after all, this is why they are looking for witnesses in the first place.
+An inexperienced or excited officer could take your account the wrong way and consider you a person of interest.
+If police want your witness statement, request if you can make an appointment with the officer.
+This way, you can call an attorney, discuss what you saw and how you were involved, and make sure what you say to the police emphasizes that you were just a bystander.
+If the facts of your case are not clear and could lead to you being a person of interest, you should hire a criminal defense lawyer to protect your rights.

 - When police want you to sign a document.
-Police cannot compel you to do anything unless they have a genuine hunch that you committed a crime.
-The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and heavily limits their ability to obtain search warrants or force you to grant access to personal data.
-But, police will sometimes ask you to sign “releases”, which allow them to get blood tests or scans to see if you had drugs or alcohol in your system.
-If the police ask you to sign one of these papers, politely say no and request to speak with a lawyer.
-Voluntarily permitting the police to gain access to these records, even if they did not have a legal reason to ask for them, automatically makes them admissible in court as evidence, so it is critical to know your rights at all times.
+Police cannot order you to do anything unless they have a genuine suspicion that you committed a crime.
+The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and heavily curtails their ability to obtain search warrants or require you to grant access to personal information.
+However, police will sometimes ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your system.
+If the police request that you sign one of these papers, politely say no and ask to speak with a lawyer.
+Voluntarily allowing the police to obtain access to these records, even if they did not have a legal reason to request them, automatically makes them admissible in court as evidence, so it is crucial to know your rights at all times.

 - When you have been arrested for a crime.
 This is the most undoubtable time you need a criminal defense lawyer in Andrew County, MO.
-If you are ever arrested by the police, you should immediately invoke your right to remain silent, tell them that you do not want to answer any interrogation without an attorney being present, and call a Andrew County criminal defense lawyer who can help you stand up against charges and accusations.
+If you are ever actually detained by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any questions without a lawyer in the room, and call a Andrew County criminal defense lawyer who can help you stand up against charges and accusations.

 Fixing Traffic Tickets In Andrew County, MO

-If there’s one thing that Andrew County drivers do not like to see behind them, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
-Motorists all around Andrew County, MO know that local municipal police departments use traffic tickets not to punish reckless drivers, but sometimes as additional revenue sources (especially if the town you are driving through has a dwindling property tax base, or indeed does not have a property tax at all).
+If there’s one thing that Andrew County drivers do not want to see on their rear bumper, it’s the unmistakable sight of police sirens pulling them over for a moving violation.
+Motorists all over Andrew County, MO know that local municipal law enforcement uses traffic tickets not to keep roads safe, but sometimes as a secondary revenue stream (especially if the municipality you are driving through has a declining property tax base, or indeed does not levy property tax on homeowners).

-Getting a traffic ticket in Andrew County, MO isn’t just a nuisance, it’s also a financial penalty.
-If you decide to pay your Andrew County traffic ticket, you indirectly plead guilty to the charges you were pulled over for and they go on your driving record.
-Depending on the type of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
-Tickets in general cannot be removed from your driving record for a minimum of three years, as well, which means that if you are pulled over once again during this window you could be subject to harsher penalties.
+Getting a traffic ticket in Andrew County, MO isn’t just a pain, it’s also a financial penalty.
+If you decide to pay your Andrew County traffic ticket, you essentially plead guilty to the charges against you and they go on your driving record.
+Depending on the degree of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
+Tickets in general cannot be removed from your driving record for a minimum of three years, as well, meaning that if you are pulled over again during this window you could be subject to stiffer penalties.

-An increasing number of Andrew County drivers are choosing Combs Waterkotte as their Andrew County traffic ticket lawyer, and with good reason.
-Combs Waterkotte brings unparalleled legal acumen to every single one of its cases, even minor moving violations.
-Our firm works non-stop to ensure that the charges on your traffic ticket are reduced to non-moving violations (which, once paid, are removed from your record or affect insurance rates) or have your ticket dismissed due to police not following proper procedure.
-Best of all, our top-notch Andrew County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, providing you access to quality legal services at a price you would not expect.
-If you have recently been given a traffic ticket in Andrew County, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Andrew County traffic ticket.
+An increasing number of Andrew County drivers are choosing Combs Waterkotte as their Andrew County traffic ticket lawyer, and for good reason.
+Combs Waterkotte brings unequaled legal intelligence to every one of its cases, even minor moving violations.
+Our firm works without rest to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, after you’ve paid them, are removed from your record or influence insurance premiums) or have your ticket dismissed due to police not following proper procedure.
+Most importantly, our exceptional Andrew County traffic ticket lawyer services come at an excellent value, providing you access to premier legal services at a price you can afford If you have recently been written a traffic ticket in Andrew County, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of fixing your Andrew County traffic ticket.

 Other cases we take on in Andrew County, MO include:

-When you have been accused of a crime, ranging from a small traffic ticket for failing to properly signal to substantial felonies, talk to a seasoned Andrew County, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to schedule a free consultation.
-Our firm is ready to talk with you at a time that fits your schedule to help you defend yourself against criminal indictments and keep your hard-earned reputation amongst friends and in the community.
+When you have been accused of a crime, from a small traffic ticket for not properly changing lanes to grave felonies, talk to a seasoned Andrew County, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to set up a free consultation.
+Our firm is eager to chat with you at any time to help you defend yourself against criminal charges and keep your hard-won reputation amongst friends and in the community.